-We are located at 1199 Highland Ave on the corner of Highland Ave and Rosery Rd. in Largo.
+Our main location is at 1498 Rosery Road on the northwest corner of Highland Ave and Rosery Rd. in Largo.

-On the northeast corner is our Open Arms Resource Center.
-This is the home for our Open Arms Ministry and The Carpenter's Shop Ministry.
-Food and clothing distribution and other outreach take place here.
+Our satellite location, the Druid location in Clearwater, is the home for our Open Arms and Carpenter's Shop Ministries.
+Food and clothing distribution, as well as toy making and other outreach take place here.